Jain University

-Jain University is an Indian deemed university based in Bengaluru, Karnataka.
-In August 2019, Jain University opened its off campus in Kochi, Kerala.
+Jain University, officially Jain(Deemed-to-be University) is a private deemed university in Bengaluru, Karnataka, India.
+The university established an off-campus centre in Kochi, Kerala, in August 2019.

 History

 Jain (Deemed-to-be University) originates from Sri Bhagawan Mahaveer Jain College (SBMJC), established by the founder and chairman of Jain Group, Chenraj Roychand in 1990.
 It was conferred deemed to be university status in 2009.

 Academics

 Academic programmes

 Jain (Deemed-to-be University) offers more than 200 UG and PG programs in commerce, sciences, humanities and arts, engineering and technology and management.
 It also offers courses for working professionals in the field of Business Administration, Engineering and Information technology.
 The University also provides online UG programs like BBA and BCOM, and online PG programs such as MCA, MBA, M.Com, and MA.

 Accreditations and rankings

 The National Institutional Ranking Framework (NIRF) ranked the institution 65th among universities, 77th among business schools and 95th in engineering in 2024.

-Jain University Online is Accredited by NAAC with ‘A++’ Grade.
+Jain University Online is Accredited by NAAC with 'A++' Grade.